Transphobia in the United States: Government actions

 In February 2022, Governor Greg Abbott declared transitioning and HRT to be "child abuse" and ordered Child Protective Services (CPS) to investigate parents who allowed their children to transition.
 Texas Attorney General, Ken Paxton, started the attack by issuing an opinion that gender-affirming care was a form of child abuse.
 Paxton also requested a list from the Texas Department of Public Safety of all people who "had switched the gender identifier on their Texas driver's license within the past two years."
 The order from Abbott and Paxton also required that therapists report any clients receiving gender-affirming care.
 In Dallas, one hospital stopped providing gender-affirming care at their facility after Abbott's directive was made public and Texas Children's Hospital also stopped providing HRT.
 Several families were investigated by CPS after the directive was ordered.
 In June 2022, a judge from Travis County blocked these kinds of investigations into families with transgender kids.
 Due to these attacks on transgender children and youth, many families began to look for ways to leave the state.
 A political strategist for Greg Abbott said that attacking transgender children is a "winning issue" for the governor as he runs for office again.
 By November 2024, Paxton had sued three Texas doctors for allegedly prescribing HRT for minors after Texas banned gender affirming care.

 In May 2022, a Title IX investigation took place at a Wisconsin school when several middle school students allegedly misgendered another student.
 The case received attention from conservative media outlets, including The Laura Ingraham Show.
 The investigation was dismissed after the school and much of the city of Kiel, Wisconsin received bomb threats.

 In June 2022, the Texas Republican Party adopted bans for gender-affirming care as part of their party platform.
 Later, the Texas GOP claimed that drag shows are more of a threat to children than guns.
 Michigan Republicans proposed a bill in June 2022 that would let parents sue any public school that allowed their children to see a drag show.
 DeSantis, in Florida, worked on taking away Medicaid coverage for gender-affirming care from transgender people of any age.
-Ohio passed a law in June that requires "genital inspections" if a girl or woman is suspected of being transgender.
+In June 2022, the Ohio House of Representatives passed House Bill 151, which would have required verification of an athlete's sex, including examination of "internal and external reproductive anatomy," where an athlete's sex was disputed.
+The Ohio Senate removed that provision in December 2022 and the bill did not become law.